Conditions and diseases

 In case of doubt, the diagnosis can be made with a liver biopsy.
 This examination consists of a small part of the liver being examined to see if there is any damage.
 Not every patient with a fatty liver has to undergo this biopsy.

-Better eating habits and more exercise will lead to a decrease in body weight that may reduce the liver fat.
+Improving eating habits and increasing exercise will lead to a decrease in body weight that may reduce the liver fat.
 These have also been shown to improve liver inflammation and liver damage.
 Furthermore, they are important for reducing the risk of cardiovascular disease and diabetes.
 Weight reduction and better eating habits are therefore extremely important for the treatment of a fatty liver.

 Currently, we have also medications from clinical trials available at our centre.